-- Our RPI policy is a part of a wider behaviour policy which outlines a proactive approach to promoting positive behaviour. - Our Behaviour Policy outlines the approaches and procedures which will minimise the likelihood of needing to use RPI. - If RPI is used as a part of a planned response for a child, the plan should be informed by a risk assessment which is carried out using the relevant documentation and consultation with parents. - The plan to use RPI should be recorded in a Positive Handling Plan. - Staff need to record any incidents of RPI using the relevant report. - We will notify parents/carers of any incident involving physical intervention. - We have procedures in place for supporting children and staff who are involved in an incident requiring RPI.
+- Our RPI policy is a part of a wider behaviour policy which outlines a proactive approach to promoting positive behaviour. - Our Behaviour Policy outlines the approaches and procedures which will minimise the likelihood of needing to use - If RPI is used as a part of a planned response for a child, the plan should be informed by a risk assessment which is carried out using the relevant documentation and consultation with parents. - The plan to use RPI should be recorded in a Positive Handling Plan. - Staff need to record any incidents of RPI using the relevant report. - We will notify parents/carers of any incident involving physical intervention. - We have procedures in place for supporting children and staff who are involved in an incident requiring RPI.

-We will hold an annual staff training event to remind all managers of:
+We will remind all managers of:

-- Their responsibilities with regard to RPI. - De-escalation techniques.
+- Their responsibilities with regard to RPI.

+- De-escalation techniques.

-• Risk assessments for planned and emergency RPI.
+- Risk assessments for planned and emergency RPI.